sudanchapagain/networking/http/http_server/http.typ

 - implement compression
 - security (things like path traversal, CSRF, HTTPS implementation, etc etc)

-## Minimal and Extremely basic HTTP Server
+== Minimal and Extremely basic HTTP Server

-> [!IMPORTANT]
-> this is just to glance at in linear manner. this is not even remotely robust.
-> the `src/main.rs` contains another version of similarly limited HTTP server.
+_this is just to glance at in linear manner. this is not even remotely robust. the `src/main.rs` contains another version of similarly limited HTTP server._

 ```rust
 use std::fs::File;